theNewDynamic/thenewdynamic.com/content/en/solutions/_index.md

 description: |
   Our Pay-as-you go model lets you control your budget and keeps our team accountable.
-  #### Like salary for a junior staff member

-  When you hire The New Dynamic, you get an experienced team and well-honed processes for the same pay, only you can fire us at any time.
+  When you hire The New Dynamic, you get an experienced team and well-honed processes.
+Like the salary for a junior staff member, only you can fire us at any time.
 disclaimer: |
   All plans are paid monthly in advance with no commitment.
 Proactive Management and Ongoing Care plans are for existing or migration customers only.